Chris Wallace (basketball): Boston Celtics

-In Memphis
+Memphis Grizzlies

 Chris Wallace was hired to replace outgoing president Jerry West for the 2007–08 season.
 Wallace stated in an initial press conference that his goal was to one day win a championship with the team and head coach Marc Iavaroni.

-He was brought to work in Memphis just days before the 2007 draft, where the Grizzlies chose point guard Mike Conley, Jr. with the fourth pick.
+He was brought to work in Memphis just days before the 2007 draft, where the Grizzlies chose point guard Mike Conley Jr. with the fourth pick.
 Iavaroni lasted for just over a year as coach before being fired.

-Wallace was heavily criticized for trading away the Grizzlies' 27-year-old franchise player, Pau Gasol, to the Los Angeles Lakers on February 1, 2008.
+Wallace was heavily criticized in NBA circles for trading away the Grizzlies' 27-year-old franchise player, Pau Gasol, to the Los Angeles Lakers on February 1, 2008.
 In exchange, the Grizzlies received Kwame Brown, Javaris Critterton, a rookie second-round pick who had not yet played in the NBA (Marc Gasol) and a pair of very low future first-round picks (Lakers' 2008 and 2010).
 Many fans and sports commentators believed that the Grizzlies did not receive enough talent in return for Gasol and that the deal was a salary dump.
 The move also puzzled some rivals.
 San Antonio Spurs head coach Gregg Popovich was quoted by Sports Illustrated as saying "What they did in Memphis is beyond comprehension.
 There should be a trade committee that can scratch all trades that make no sense.
 I just wish I had been on a trade committee that oversees NBA trades.
 I would have voted no to the LA trade."

 Despite the initial negative consensus regarding the Gasol trade, Wallace eventually won praise for his work rebuilding the Grizzlies' roster and making the Grizzlies contenders in the West.
 In 2013, Marc Gasol was named the NBA Defensive Player of the Year.

 Wallace's role with Memphis diminished after team ownership transferred from Michael Heisley to Robert Pera.
 In 2012, John Hollinger became Memphis' vice president of basketball operations, with Wallace remaining as general manager.
 During his final season as GM he made his last move by trading Marc Gasol to the Toronto Raptors in exchange for Jonas Valanciunas, Delon Wright, C.J Miles and a 2024 second round pick - which resulted in Gasol winning his first NBA championship while Memphis missed the playoffs.
 On April 11, 2019, Wallace was demoted from his position as general manager to scout in the Grizzlies' restructuring due to poor results during the 2018–19 season, with assistant general manager Zach Kleiman being his replacement.